Kir-Antipov/mc-publish/README.md

 #### retry-delay

-Time delay between attempts to publish assets (in milliseconds).
+Specifies the delay (in milliseconds) between asset publishing attempts.
+Default values is:

 ```yaml
 retry-delay: 10000